2026 Researcher-in-Residence

-The MAK Center for Art and Architecture and the SOM Foundation are now accepting applications for the 2026 Researcher-in-Residence.
+The MAK Center for Art and Architecture and the SOM Foundation are pleased to announce that Linda C. Samuels has been awarded the 2026 Researcher-in-Residence.

 Exploring the Potential of Mobility Corridors